blukatdevelopment/UnchainedWorldsOld/character_creation/classes/colossus.md

 of your choice by 1.
 You cannot increase an ability score past 20.

 ### Magical Might
-Your body has Mutated innate magical or counter-magical ability, making your unarmed strikes overcome immunity and resistance to nonmagical melee.
+Your body has mutated innate magical or counter-magical ability, making your unarmed strikes overcome immunity and resistance to nonmagical melee.

 ### Epic Mutation
-You gain a mutation signifying the peak of your raw strength, choose one mutation from the following.
+You gain a mutation signifying the peak of your raw strength, choose one mutation from the following:

 ##### Genetic Reshuffle
 As an action you may expend a number of your stamina dice and change an amount of mutations currently affecting your body equal to the amount of stamina dice you expended.
 This change takes 10 minutes and during that time you are incapacitated as your body shifts and grows its new mutations.
-You may exchange this mutation for gargantuan growth or another epic mutation but the change is irreversible and takes 1 hour during which you are incapacitated as your body shifts and grows its new epic mutation, This exchange consumes 10 stamina dice.
+You may exchange this mutation for another epic mutation but the change is irreversible and takes 1 hour during which you are incapacitated as your body shifts and grows its new epic mutation, This exchange consumes 10 stamina dice.

 ##### Gargantuan Growth
 - Your body grows to become gargantuan size.
 - You roll an additional damage dice for every form of damage you can output.
 - Your strength becomes 24.
-- Your Dexterity becomes 3.
+- Your Dexterity becomes 5.
 - You gain 10 additional feet of walking speed.
 - Your HP becomes 70 plus 3 times your constitution modifier.

-##### Another Mutation
+##### Additonal Mutations
-You may select an additional colossal mutation.
+You may select 2 additional colossal mutations.

 ## Colossal Mutations